filecoin-project/lotus/documentation/en/architecture.md

 ## Sync setup

-When a Lotus node connects to a new peer, we exchange the head of our chain with the new peer through the `hello` protocol.
+When a Lotus node connects to a new peer, we exchange the head of our chain with the new peer through [the `hello` protocol](https://github.com/filecoin-project/lotus/blob/master/node/hello/hello.go).
-See FIXME for more about the `hello` protocol.
-If our peer's head is heavier than ours, we try to sync to it.
+If the peer's head is heavier than ours, we try to sync to it.
 Note that we do NOT update our chain head at this stage.

-## Fetching and Persisting Headers
+## Fetching and Persisting Block Headers

 Note: The API refers to these stages as `StageHeaders` and `StagePersistHeaders`.